hadenlabs/action-pre-commit/docs/index.md

-# Welcome to action-docker-template documentation
+# Welcome to action-pre-commit documentation